top of page

 For those of us sailing offshore from New England, the first big part of the new live-aboard journey is the New Jersey Coast.
 It is a shoreline full of pitfalls with inlets that lack the needed safe water to pass in heavy weather.
 After you have done it once or twice and picked the right weather, it changes from jumping down to the coast into a quick 24 hr. sail from point A to point B, and you are able to with confidence, remove the what-ifs from your plans.
 I recommend to

-Anna Wanecka
+Anna Wanecka Swiacke

 Feb 66 min read